deukryeol-yoon/graphlets-over-time/README.md

   |__ ...
 src
 ```

-The original datasets used in the papers are listed as follows:
+Original datasets used in the paper are listed as follows:

 | Name                             	| #Nodes    | #Edges    	| Description                                                             		| Download Original Data                                                                       |
 |-----------------------------------|-----------|---------------|-------------------------------------------------------------------------------|--------------------------------------------------------------------------------|